 I tackled shampoo and conditioner first.
 I spent hours reading about all the weird shit you can put in your hair. (“No ‘Poo” is a huge alternative health and beauty trend.
 Google it.
 I dare you.)
 I read through dozens of recipes and other women’s experiences.
 Changing a habit would be hard enough.
 Whipping up my own concoction was more than I wanted to take on.
 The low-hanging fruit seemed to be either raw eggs or baking soda dissolved in water for shampoo and vinegar for conditioner.
 Yeah.
 Vinegar.
 Conditioner.
 That’s what I thought, too.

-Five months later I can tell you this: baking soda or beaten eggs followed by vinegar once-a-week-ish is actually pretty freaking awesome.
+Five months Years later I can tell you this: baking soda or beaten eggs followed by vinegar once-a-week-ish is actually pretty freaking awesome. bFWIW, not everyone loves baking soda.
+Some people say it just didn’t work for them.
 My hair no longer turns so-greasy-it-looks-wet if I go more than 20 hours without a shower.
 It is no longer lifeless and flat against my scalp.
 Dried out?
 Split ends?
 Nope.
 I get all the promises alleged by Pantene-Pro-V commercials and only have to “wash” my hair… well… really whenever I want.
 Every week?
 Every ten days?
 (Don’t be a hater… I rinse it out basically daily.)
 And to top it all off, it’s pretty cheap.
 Now I’m torn between beautifying myself, making salad dressing, cooking breakfast, and baking a cake!

 Update 2017: With the three years of baking soda, stylists were always telling me what amazingly healthy hair I had.
+But in the back of my mind, I always thought about the solid group of people who didn’t have great experiences with baking soda “no ‘poo.”
+I continued to wonder about alternatives… in a don’t-actually-want-to-put-in-the-effort-of-action kind of way.
 Now: I’ve gone even crazier with my locks.
 I’ve stopped washing them.
 Yup.
 That’s right.
 I’m pretending it’s 1910.
 Or 1820.
 Or 1735.
 Or 1400.
 Or 8000 B.C.
 Or any of the other times in the past 200,000 years that humans were doing pretty alright without shampoo.
 Oh sure, the adventure involves an awkward learning curve and a few bad hair days.
 But fewer than I had in the life of washing-my-hair-every-damn-day.
 This woman has all the juicy details and how-tos.

 (Inadvertent) Step Two: Deodorant.